-The Registry has on on-line reporting tool, California Action Registry's Reporting Online Tool (CARROT).
-Once you have compiled all information for reporting and certifying your project, you will use this on-line tool to report your information.
+The California Registry has on on-line reporting tool, Climate Action Registry Reporting Online Tool (CARROT).
+Once you have compiled all information for reporting and verifying your project, you will use this on-line tool to report your information.
 All information reported to the Registry, including voluntary agreements that may impact forest carbon stocks in the project area, will be transparent to the public to support the credibility of forest projects.
 The "Public Report for Forest Entities" in Annex A shows a sample online reporting form.